Choosing the Right Phonics Program

 But, whether you administer the tests or not, if your child struggles to read simple one-syllable and two-syllable words, or if he is uncomfortable with words containing vowel digraphs like ow, ou, ea, ie, oy, oi, etc., then you should probably consider going the route that uses the workbook.

 The OnTrack Reading Advanced Code Phonics Workbook has been used by the author in one-on-one instruction with hundreds of struggling readers.
 Each of the lessons in the workbook have been fine-tuned for maximum effectiveness and ease of presentation.
 It is one of the fastest, most effective, and certainly least expensive, advanced code phonics programs available today.

-As little as six weeks.
-If you follow the instructions provided and are well-organized when you begin each lesson, one hour per day for six to eight weeks (30-40 hours) should be sufficient to finish the workbook, and that includes the multisyllable work as well.
+As little as eight weeks.
+If you follow instruction manual faithfully and are well-organized when you begin each lesson, one hour per day for eight to ten weeks (40-50 hours) should be sufficient to finish the workbook.

 Put it this way.
 You'll have plenty of money left over to purchase excellent children's literature.
 The two books comprising the entire program are all you will need, plus access to suitable children's literature.

 The next page covers additional information you'll want to consider if you're contemplating using the complete OnTrack Reading Phonics Program.